Click on the red links to read the scripts.

 Toward the end, I have staged a debate about the nuclear threat between him and Lord Gladwyn, a liberal Member of Parliament at the time and a spokesman for international relations and defense.
 It is based on a brilliant exchange of letters the two had about the issue.
 While both take opposite sides, they both hold their ground persuasively.

-There are many possible meanings to the word “giving,” and this play explores them with two brothers, one a dedicated poet, named Dan Ambrose, who is usually broke and proud of his poverty, and the other a billionaire owner of a hedge fund and a philanthropist, Bob Ambrose.
+This play explores two possible meanings of the lovely phrase “in the realms of gold” It’s about two brothers, one a dedicated poet, named Dan Ambrose, who is usually broke and proud of his poverty, and the other a billionaire owner of a hedge fund and a philanthropist, Bob Ambrose.

 They both grew up in a small town in Pennsylvania that has known better times.
 Although Bob felt he was treated unfairly by his fellow students, because he liked to read and most of them knew they would not be able to afford to attend college, he has been persuaded to open a factory in the town.
 While he’s there for the dedication, he tries to persuade Dan to join him in helping to run the philanthropy, because it has gotten too big for him and his wife Sally to manage it properly.
 Dan declines, and his wife Rita, who makes craft jewelry, agrees with his decision.
 Their father, Ed, a witty physician, thinks Dan is a ne’er-do-well who should accept the offer, and the mother, Martha, wishes Dan would help his brother, too.